 the whole shape might look like any of these:

-Have students repeat this with several more shapes, writing the fraction in each part and the one whole fraction (4/4, 8/8 etc.) beside the whole shapes.
+Have students find multiples solutions with the other shapes, writing the fraction in each part and the one whole fraction (4/4, 8/8 etc.) beside the whole shapes.

 - Make plastic beans available to the students.

 Have the students each take up to 4 beans and place them on their coloured fraction piece.

 - Explain that these beans, like their shape, are just a fraction of a set of beans.
 It’s the same fraction as the fractions shape they have (1/4, 1/3, 1/2 etc.).
 Pose the question: